-Point roundover bits have many applications, allowing users to create detailed lettering and well as miscellaneous project parts that require rounded edges.
-Without the availability of point roundover bits, users would have to follow up the CNC cutting with a manual roundover operation that would be time-intensive, less accurate, and would lower the profitability of a job.
+Point roundover bits have many applications, allowing users to create detailed lettering as well as miscellaneous project parts that require rounded edges.
+Without the availability of point roundover bits, users would have to follow up the CNC cutting with a manual roundover operation that would be time intensive, less accurate, and would lower the profitability of a job.

 To utilize point roundover bits in your CNC project, do the following: